 5.6.
-Future Work
+Future work

 Although the experimental results of this work demonstrate that our proposed data augmentation methods are promising ways to enhancing the performance of emotion recognition models, there is still room for improvement in the following aspects. a) We did not consider the temporal dependency when generating the EEG features.
-In future work, we will study the data augmentation methods for generating temporal raw EEG data. b) Although we have found the affective models could achieve the best performance when the number of the added generated data is less than 10 times of the original training dataset, how many generated samples should be added to the original training dataset to achieve the best affective models is still an open question. c) Recently, various studies indicated that multimodal methods could achieve appealing emotion recognition results (Zheng, Liu, Lu, Lu & Cichocki 2019, Zhao, Li, Zheng & Lu 2019).
-In our previous work, we generated multimodal feature for enhancing EEGbased emotion recognition and obtained 4.6% and 8.9% improvements of mean accuracies on classifying three and five emotions, respectively (Luo, Zhu & Lu 2019).
+In future work, we will study the data augmentation methods for generating temporal raw EEG data. b) Although we have found the affective models could achieve the best performance when the number of the added generated data is less than ten times of the original training dataset, how many generated samples should be added to the original training dataset to achieve the best affective models is still an open question. c) Recently, various studies indicated that multimodal methods could achieve appealing emotion recognition results (Zheng, Liu, Lu, Lu and Cichocki 2019, Zhao et al 2019).
+In our previous work, we generated multimodal feature for enhancing EEG-based emotion recognition and obtained 4.6% and 8.9% improvements of mean accuracies on classifying three and five emotions, respectively (Luo et al 2019).
 Due to the space limitation, we did not discuss the problem of generating multimodal feature in this paper.
-In future work, we will further study the data augmentation methods for multimodal emotion recognition.
+In